odisfm/zcx-core/docs/content/reference/control-reference/z-control.md

 Apply a single template.

 `list[string]`
 Apply each template consecutively.
-Properties that conflict will be overwritten from left to right.
+Options that conflict will be overwritten from left to right.

 `null`
 Apply no template, including the `__global__` template.